rstudio/team-admin.rstudio.com/docs/rstudio_package_manager/install_rspm.md

 * Proxied network access to https://rspm-sync.rstudio.com
 * Airgapped / offline systems

-Root privileges
+Root privileges:

 * By default, root privileges are required to install, start, stop RSPM and activate license, but there is a `Minimal Root Use` installation path
 * By default, RSPM creates and runs under a service account, `rstudio-pm`

+Other useful information:

 * R version 3.0+ is required if you want to build packages from Git
-* RSPM currently serves R source packages
+* RSPM currently serves R source packages (All platforms) and binary packages (Linux and Windows only)